TedHusted/awake/awake.md/awake.md

 Tate continues, “And you say that your chair also had an issue Monday night?”

 “Well, yes.
 I was on my way to the endless pool on the second floor.
 I like to swim against the current when I can’t get to the full-sized pool at the YMCA.
 The chair rolled forward rápidamente, and I ended up face down in the pool.”
 Elena folded one arm, in front of her, palm down.
-“Luckily Tessa got home just in time to pull me out.”
+“Luckily Tessa got home in time to pull me out.”

-The investigators looked at each other again, clearly having a side conversation.
+The investigators glance at each other again, clearly having a side conversation.

 “Ms. Harper, do you work outside the home?” asks Park.

 “Yes,  I’m the Chief Quality Officer at Pulse,” says Tessa.
 Then, smiling, “Elena makes sure we build the right thing, and I make sure we built it right.”

-“Does the NTSB also investigate wheelchairs?” asks Elena.
+“Does the CTSB also investigate wheelchairs?” asks Elena.

-“No, just planes, trains, automobiles, buses, and boats,” Park replies, and then asks, “Do you know if Mr. Geller might have left his phone at the office?
+“No, only planes, trains, automobiles, buses, and boats,” Park uses one hand to tick off the five items.
+“Do you know if Mr. Geller might have left his phone at the office?
 Phones often have telemetry that help with our investigations.”

 “I didn’t go into his office yesterday,” says Elena, “but if you asked to see Adrian Cho, I’m sure he would check for you.
 Adrian works from the office most days.”